 Also known as ‘Busso’, Busselton is the perfect place for water lovers with its protected waters in the bay.
 With safe swimming beaches and amenities, Busselton attracts many families and road trippers who want a place that offers a little bit of everything.

-From climbing a high ropes course to descending 8 metres underwater in an observatory, here is our list of things to do in Busselton Western Australia!
+From strolling the iconic Busselton jetty, to climbing a high ropes course to descending 8 metres underwater in an observatory, here is our list of things to do in Busselton Western Australia!

 Table of Contents

 - The Epic List of Best Things to Do in Busselton

 - 1) Picnic Along Busselton Foreshore

 - 2) Cycle to Dunsborough

 - 3) Head Out On A Nocturnal Animal Tour

 - 4) See The Largest Remaining Section of Pure Tuart Forest In The World